berzz26/esp32-shell/README.md

 ## ⬇ How to Flash

-The following `.bin` files should be present in the repository:
+The following `.bin` files should be present in the repository inside /bin:

 ```
 esp-shell.ino.bootloader.bin